pewulfman/ody-interview/DISCUSSION.md

 Ideally, we want to redirect all traffic to HTTPS.
 I didn't want to go through creating a certificate for this project.
 Uncomment the line in main.ts and fill the pass to your certificate

+## Testing

+You can find unit testing for each module and an e2e test for the app functionalities Alternatively, one can use the docker db and the generated swagger service to perform manual testing.
+One may want to remove token time limit to make manual testing more convenient